kdanieladams/olorin-mgmt/README.md

 "repositories": [
     {
         "type": "vcs",
-        "url": "git@52.5.160.236:dan/mgmt.git"
+        "url": "git@github.com/dan/mgmt"
     }
 ],
 ```
 2. Next, require the package in your array of required packages:
 ```
 "require": {
-    "dan/mgmt": "master"
+    "olorin/mgmt": "master"
 },
 ```
 3. Now perform a composer update by running `$> composer update` from your project's route directory.
-Composer will look first in *Packagist*, then when it doesn't find *MGMT* there, it will try the private VCS server.
+Composer will look first in *Packagist*, then when it doesn't find *MGMT* there, it will try GitHub.
 Then, Composer will download the package into the appropriate vendor folder.

 4. After the package has been downloaded to your `vendor/` folder, you'll have to [register](https://laravel.com/docs/master/providers#registering-providers) the `MgmtServiceProvider` within your application .
 Open your `config/app.php` file, and add the following to the bottom of the *providers* array:
 ```